How to Repair Water Damaged Plaster

 With the surface clean and dry, coat the area with oil-based or quick-dry primer-sealer.
 Priming is essential to block any residual contamination that may remain in the surface, inhibiting the bond with the patching compound.
 It will also prevent stains from bleeding through the finish paint which could result in bubbling of the new paint coat.

 Stir the primer or shake the can vigorously to be sure it's completely mixed.
-Coat all affected surfaces and the overlap onto the surrounding wall paint.
-Let the primer dry completely before beginning repairs.
+Coat all affected surfaces and overlap onto the surrounding wall paint.
+Let the primer dry completely before applying any repair compound.

 Quick-dry primers will dry in about an hour, oil paint may take as long as 24 hours to dry completely.

 Repair the Plaster

-Repair shallow surface damage using several thin coats of joint compound to fill in the missing plaster, and level out the wall.
-Mix a small amount of compound and cover the whole damaged area and surrounding wall with a ¼inch coat.
+Repair shallow surface damage using several thin coats of joint compound to fill in the missing plaster and level out the wall.
+Mix a small amount of compound and use a flexible joint knife to apply a first coat.
+"Butter" the area with about a ¼ inch coat of mud and then immediately go back over it to skim off the excess using parallel strokes from one side of the repair to the other.

-Float the blade across the deeper damage to fill it in and skim harder on the surrounding walls to leave a very thin coat.
-Don't let mud build up higher over the repair area than it is on the surrounding surfaces.
+Float the blade across the deeper damage to fill it in and skim harder on the surrounding walls to leave a very thin coat there.
+As you work, don't let mud build up higher over the repair area than it is on the surrounding surfaces to keep things level.
+Also, avoid leaving thick mud around the perimeter to avoid unnecessary sanding when you're done.

-If you have a large area to repair, use a long, thin board like a piece of lattice molding to scrape off the high points.
-Ignore any ridges left by the knife blade or other inconsistencies in the surface, when the mud has set you can scrape them off before applying another coat.
+If you have a large area to repair, use a long, thin board like a piece of lattice molding to go over the whole area at once.
+Rest the board on the surrounding surface and drag it across the wet mud a couple times to smooth out the high points in the overall repair.
+Ignore any ridges or other inconsistencies in the mud surface.
+After it sets you can scrape these off before applying another coat of mud.